 We usually use it in the same way as couscous or bulgur wheat, but quinoa gives us an extra crispy texture.
 It’s important to wash it well before cooking it as we have to remove the saponin that gives it a somewhat bitter taste.

 Cooking it in salted water for 10-12 minutes will be enough.
 Serve it with peppermint, raisins, cucumber, onion, tomato, lemon juice and olive oil and you’ll have a very nutritious and refreshing snack.

 Properties of bio poppy seeds

 Our organic poppy seeds are rich in fibre, vitamins, proteins, unsaturated fatty acids, and minerals.
 They are also especially high in iron.
 In addition to this, they can be added to infusions to create a relaxing drink.

 They are perfect for doughs.
 You can add them to cake, bread, focaccia or pizza base recipes, and that will not only make them more attractive to the eye and more nutritionally complete, but they will also add a special aroma, texture and flavour.

-If you want to know more about this product, we invite you to download our complete catalog of seeds, carefully grown to keep all its natural properties fresh and intact and give added value to your dishes.
+If you want to know more about why we are specialized nut manufacturer, we invite you to download our complete catalog of seeds, carefully grown to keep all its natural properties fresh and intact and give added value to your dishes.